 Perhaps most concerningly, several building code violations have been discovered in the aftermath of the storm, which may have contributed to the excessive damage.
 Forensic teams have begun assessing the properties to find out why the damage has been so extensive.
 Already there are reports of homes with insufficient nails holding structures together, including some where the roofs weren’t even nailed to the frame of the house, according to Greg Kopp, an engineering professor at Western University and lead researcher of the Northern Tornadoes Project.
 Mayor of Barrie, Jeff Lehman, called the news distressing, and said the concerns around workmanship will be addressed as investigations continue.

 If the findings ultimately show that shortcuts were used, potentially contributing to the extent of the damage, builders and contractors could find themselves facing claims of professional liability.
 These claims can have a serious impact on a person or business, resulting in fines, limitations on practice ability, a suspension of one’s licence, or even criminal charges.

-Contact Milosevic Fiske LLP for Exceptional Legal Representation in Insurance Related Matters
+Contact Milosevic & Associates for Exceptional Legal Representation in Insurance Related Matters

-The highly experienced Toronto insurance lawyers at Milosevic Fiske LLP represent clients with insurance-related legal issues.
+The highly experienced Toronto insurance lawyers at Milosevic & Associates represent clients with insurance-related legal issues.
 We understand the importance of swift, resourceful action where insurance matters are involved.
 We can act quickly to protect our clients and help ensure that they receive maximum compensation for their injuries or harm suffered.
 In addition, we have considerable experience working with clients on professional liability claims.